JauniusPinelis/Shipping-Engine/readme.md

 ### To Run

 There are two ways to run the application and tests:

 - Use Node.js 'npm run start' and 'npm run tests' in command-line.
 - Open the solution with Visual Studio and press F5 (Run) or Ctrl-R, A (Run All Tests)

 ## Architecture

 ### Architectural decisions

 - File/Folder structure is done followed Domain Driven Design
 - The solution is logically divided into 4 services:
-        * Shipping Service - main service responsible for processing shipments
+  - Shipping service - main service responsible for processing shipments
-        * File Service
+  - File service - responsible for reading text files
+  - Data service - services which holds all the data regarding app, could be replaced by database
+  - Pricing - services which calculates prices and discounts for shipments.